metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 - `container_meta` (Boolean) Enables injection of 'NAMESPACE' and 'POD_NAME' environment variables (default 'true')
 - `enabled` (Boolean) Deprecated: no longer in use.
 - `http_proxy` (Boolean) Propagates the 'HTTP_PROXY', 'HTTPS_PROXY' and 'NO_PROXY' environment variables (default 'true')
-- `vars` (List of String) A list of environment variables to be added to the integration container.The syntax is KEY=VALUE, e.g., 'MY_VAR='my value''.These take precedence over the previously defined environment variables.
+- `vars` (List of String) A list of environment variables to be added to the integration container.The syntax is either VAR=VALUE or VAR=[configmap|secret]:name/key, where name represents the resource name,and key represents the resource key to be mapped as and environment variable.These take precedence over any previously defined environment variables.

 <a id="nestedatt--spec--traits--error_handler"></a>